jackrugile/start-making-games/notes.md

 - run caffeine app?
 - visible timer
 	- have milestone checkpoints
-	- no if you're ahead or behind
+	- know if you're ahead or behind

 ---